What type of content do you primarily create?

 You can find a list of podcast newsletters (with links!) in Lauren's article 3 ways to market your brand-new show from scratch.

-7. Pitch to podcast apps
+7. Submitting your podcast to listening apps

 Wish you showed up on Apple's New & Noteworthy list of shows or were recommended on Spotify's main podcast feed?
 It's possible you could earn a spot there by pitching the podcast apps directly.